BugSwarm/bugswarm/README.md

 ```
 _Example_:
 ```
-$ ./run_reproduce_project.sh -r "Flipkart/foxtrot" -c ~/bugswarm/
+$ ./run_reproduce_project.sh -r "TechCavern/WaveTact" -c ~/bugswarm
 ```
-The example will attempt to reproduce all job-pairs mined from the "Flipkart/foxtrot" project.
+The example will attempt to reproduce all job-pairs mined from the "TechCavern/WaveTact" project.
 We add the "-c"
-argument to specify that "~/bugswarm/" directory contains the required BugSwarm components to run the pipeline
+argument to specify that "~/bugswarm" directory contains the required BugSwarm components to run the pipeline
 sucessfully.
-If successful, metadata will be pushed to our specified MongoDB and the Artifact is pushed to the
-DockerHub repository we specified.

 #### Reproducing a Pair
 `run_reproduce_pair.sh`: Reproduces a single job-pair given the slug for the project from which the job-pair